michaelnetbiz/soup-heads/content/privacy/index.md

 # Privacy Policy

-## PART I: Michaelnet Primary Subscription Agreement (PSA) fka Michaelnet Subscription Agreement (MSA)
+## PART I: MSNW Subscription Agreement (MSA) f/k/a Michaelnet Primary Subscription Agreement (PSA) a/k/a Michaelnet Subscription Agreement (MSA)

 PLEASE READ THIS SUBSCRIPTION AGREEMENT (“SUBSCRIBER AGREEMENT”, “AGREEMENT”, OR “TERMS OF USE”) CAREFULLY BEFORE PURCHASING ANY SERVICES OR MEDIA PACKAGES FROM MICHAELNET.
 THIS AGREEMENT WILL GOVERN YOUR USE OF MICHAELNET'S SERVICES AND MEDIA PACKAGES.